Who departed this life

 For a year or so after the Stewarts moved their residence, their son John occupied the old house at 17 Plum Street.
 John had begun a career as a carpenter, like his father and older brother Reuben.
 But in the 1850s he changed his occupation in Philadelphia street directories to that of “architect” and soon became eminent in the field.
 Since 1852, John Stewart had partnered with Samuel Sloan, at their office at Sixth and Walnut Streets.
 The Sloan-Stewart firm was responsible for the design and construction of many schools and also many villas in the new and prosperous suburb of West Philadelphia—including the magnificent mansion of Andrew M. Eastwick at Bartram’s Gardens.
 In the early 1870s John commissioned and designed the “John Stewart Houses” at 1020-1028 Spruce St., a row of Italianate-style brownstone buildings that are on Philadelphia’s official list of protected historical landmarks.

 The youngest of the Stewart brothers, James W., turned his back on the carpenter’s trade and opted for the adventurous life of a mariner.
 He and his young New York-born wife Josephine (19 years old in 1850) moved in for a short time with the family of his brother Reuben.
 They then moved to Hazel Alley (now Naudain, east of Second), and finally to Cox’s Alley (later Senate St. and now Monroe, east of Front St.).
 In 1855, James was listed at 31 Senate St., and it appears that his family moved to New Orleans shortly afterward.
-He, Josephine, and a child lost their lives in a shipwreck the following year (see the account of their demise in another article on this website).
+He, Josephine, and a child lost their lives in a shipwreck the following year when a tremendous hurricane smashed into the Louisiana coast (see the account of their demise in another article on this website).

 On Feb.
 18, 1856, James Stewart Sr. passed away.
 His funeral took place at Carpenters’ Hall (still used as an auction house), from which a procession proceeded to the churchyard at Gloria Dei.